Chinese New Year Video

 Then there’s a whole bunch of clapping.
 I don’t blame the audience; I’d want us done too. 😛

 But we ain’t.

 A Test of the Tui - Tan Tui

 Next in the video is an unusual situation.
-We have one of our fairly new students perform 彈腿, Tán Tuǐ, known as “Springing Leg (or thigh),” due to the nature of the kicks involved and the single kick that is repeated frequently.
+We have one of our new students perform 彈腿, Tán Tuǐ, known as “Springing Leg (or thigh),” due to the nature of a particular kick which repeats frequently.
 But, of course, there is more to it than that.
-It’s actually considered somewhat of a Grandfather in our system.
+It’s considered somewhat of a Grandfather in our system.
 Why?
-Because it holds so many of our movements, transitions, principles and more, in esteem.
-One could study just this form for years and still come out the other side being a Kung Fu Master.
+Because it holds so many of our movements, transitions, principles, and more in esteem.
+One could study just this form for years and still become a Kung Fu Master.

 And then the clapping begins again.

 I tap a student on the shoulder and let him know that he’s up.

 Two of them walk on stage and begin to perform the…

 Northern Shaolin Kung Fu Two Man Application Form

 I am not a fan of the name of this form and believe there might be a better or at least more attractive name out there.
 Because this is not the only way in which we dance.
 Not with opponents, anyway.